Filling out your holiday shopping list? Thanks to shipping delays, you may already be behind

 Plastic makers still haven't caught up to demand since those setbacks.
 That was among the issues that hobbled production and shipping of Rainbow High dolls, a toy that MGA Entertainment CEO Isaac Larian recently told The Washington Post might not make it into the US in time for Christmas.

-Finally, the apparel industry has been hit by factory closures in Vietnam, where increasing amounts of clothing are made, due to outbreaks of the Delta variant.
-On Thursday, Nike said the effects of the shutdowns will ripple into the New Year, when they expect to see shortages of their products.
+Finally, due to outbreaks of the delta variant, the apparel industry has been hit by factory closures in Vietnam, where increasing amounts of clothing are made.
+On Thursday, Nike said the effects of the shutdowns will ripple into the New Year, when it expects to see shortages of its products.

 Port closures and shipping container shortages